Ancel-Jomon/Scammy_chicken/README.md

 # Installation
  1. First, create a [firebase project](https://support.google.com/appsheet/answer/10104995?hl=en) named "keylogger".
- 2. Next, download the project credential and add to the keylogger "servicefake.py".
+ 2. Next, download the project credential and add to the keylogger python program in python folder "servicefake.py".
  3. create a [firestore database](https://firebase.google.com/docs/firestore/quickstart).
  4. The flutter application is in the logger folder.
  5. Use terminal to connect firebase to [flutter](https://firebase.google.com/docs/flutter/setup?platform=ios).you don't have to edit the flutter  code.